 Based on the information before the Minister, the Minister may:

-- amend the Class EA, as requested or amend with changes to what was requested; or, - b. refuse to amend the Class EA.
+- amend the Class EA, as requested or amend with changes to what was requested, in accordance with s.
+15.4(3) of the EAA; or. - b. refuse to amend the Class EA.